Section I: Basics

 6. There were 6 adventures leading up to, and detailing, the Grand Conjunction (in order of release):

 These Grand Conjunction adventures have been released online, and can be downloaded for free at the Wizards of the Coast Web Site.
-Also, many DMs have noticed that if they run the adventures in the order written, they end up needing PCs of level 8-10 for the second hexad, yet PCs of level 3-5 for the third hexad (etc.).
+Also, many DMs have noticed that if they run the adventures in the order written, they end up needing PCs of level 8-10 for the second sign of the hexad, yet PCs of level 3-5 for the third sign of the hexad (etc.).
 The solution to this continuity problem is to simply change the order of the hexad to suit the levels.
 This results in the adventure order being:

 Just change the order of the hexad verses to match this, and you will be able to run a Grand Conjunction campaign without this problem.
 It should be noted that the hexad and notion of the Grand Conjunction was started after the first few modules had already been published and the prophecy was retroactively applied to those.